-Deductions from the security deposit can be made for damage to the property, but not for normal wear and tear.
+Deductions can be made for damage to the property, but not for normal wear and tear.
 There’s no precise definition of wear and tear, but if you use the property and its supplied furnishings in a normal, responsible way, then you shouldn’t have to pay any damages.

-What Are Rental Admin Fees?
+What Are Rental Fees?

 The TFA banned all mandatory rental fees except: